 On December 22, 2017, the Tax Cuts and Jobs Act ("Tax Act") was signed into law.
-As of December 31, 2018, the Company has completed its accounting for all tax effects related to the enactment of the Tax Act.
-As of December 31, 2017, the Company estimated the remeasurement of its net deferred tax asset based on the 21% federal corporate income tax rate.
-The remeasurement is no longer provisional and during the year ended December 31, 2018, there was no change from the previously recorded provisional amount.
+The only significant impact to was the remeasurement of its net deferred tax asset in 2017 based on the newly enacted 21% federal corporate income tax rate, which was effective beginning in tax year 2018.